nylas/sync-engine/README.md

 1. Install [virtualenv](http://www.virtualenv.org/en/latest/), which is just good in general.

-2. Clone this repo and `cd` into it
+2. `git clone --recursive git@github.com:grinich/crispin.git` to get the source and submodules.

-2. `virtualenv --no-site-packages .`
-   If you're on a Mac, add the `--use-distribute` flag.
+2. `cd` into the source and call `virtualenv --no-site-packages .` If you're on a Mac, add the `--use-distribute` flag.

 3. `source bin/activate` to start virtualenv

 4. `pip install -r requirements.txt` to install required packages

+5. `pip install -e packages/imaplib2` to install imaplib2

 <!--